With Batchload, OCLC can help you:

-Labeled data: A field descriptor followed immediately by its content (AUTHOR:Smith, John TITLE:My Life Story)
+Labeled data: A field descriptor followed immediately by its content (e.g., AUTHOR:Smith, John TITLE:My Life Story)

-Delimited data: Fields and records separated by a unique identifiable character or series of characters, for example, tab-delimited files; or, columns of data in a spreadsheet
+Delimited data: Fields and records separated by a unique identifiable character or series of characters, for example, tab-delimited files; or fields separated into columns of data in a spreadsheet

-To process non-MARC records, OCLC “normalizes” your files into a basic MARC format and processed using the standard batch processing routines.
+To process non-MARC records, OCLC "normalizes" your files into a basic MARC format and processes using the standard batch processing routines.
 This pre-processing step may extend the initial project evaluation period.

 No matter how incomplete your cataloging, you can prepare files for patterned data processing if you have any of these access points:

 - OCLC control number

 - International Standard Book Number (ISBN)

 - Government document number (GDN)

 Batchload uses the numeric search keys you send as a single match point to find matching records in WorldCat for projects that cancel or set institution-level holdings.